Captain & Tennille: Mainstream success

 Their first hit single, a rendition of Neil Sedaka and Howard Greenfield's "Love Will Keep Us Together", reached #1 on the Billboard Hot 100 singles chart nine weeks after its 1975 debut, and went on to win the Grammy Award for Record of the Year.
 It sold over 1 million copies and was awarded a Gold disc by the RIAA on July 1, 1975.
-Tennille paid tribute to Sedaka in the recording when she sang the overdub "Sedaka is back" at the outro.
+Tennille paid tribute to Sedaka in the recording when she sang the overdub "Sedaka is back" at the ending.
 The duo successfully mined the Sedaka songbook a number of times over their career.
 Two of their other hit singles were the Sedaka co-writes "Lonely Night (Angel Face)" and "You Never Done It Like That".
 Their Spanish recording of "Love Will Keep Us Together", "Por Amor Viviremos", also charted in 1975; it was the first time two versions of the same single charted simultaneously.
 Tennille and Dragon included renditions of several other Sedaka songs on their albums.

 Tennille and Dragon married on November 11, 1975.
 A wedding date of Valentine's Day 1974 had long been erroneously reported: On their television variety show, Tennille claimed they were married on Valentine's Day, as did the February 14, 1976, edition of Casey Kasem's American Top 40 radio show.

 Over the next few years, Captain & Tennille released a string of hit singles mostly from their first two albums Love Will Keep Us Together (US #2, 1975) and Song Of Joy (US #9, 1976) including "The Way I Want to Touch You" (US #4), "Lonely Night (Angel Face)" (US #3), "Shop Around" (US #4), and "Muskrat Love" (US #4).